Writing for Publication

 Protecting Your Material

 When you send material to us, retain original material for your own records.
-Provide us with a copy of your papers or electronic media.
+Provide us with a copy of your electronic media or papers.

 We respect the privacy of our clients and honor requests for confidentiality.
 If you provide material via email, please remember that although the risk may be minimal, no one can guarantee that email will remain confidential.
-You may prefer instead to send your material via postal mail.
+If you prefer, you may instead send your material via postal mail; in that case, please contact us first about options.

 Registering Your Copyright